 Examples of marketing techniques include the following: logos and brand names on/in vending machines, books or curricular, textbook covers, school supplies, scoreboards, school structures, and sports equipment; educational incentive programs that provide food as a reward; programs that provide schools supplies when families buy low-nutrition food products; in-school television, such as Channel One; free samples or coupons; and food sales through fundraising activities.
 Marketing activities that promote healthful behaviors (and are therefore allowable) include: vending machine covers promoting water; pricing structures that promote healthy options in a la carte lines or vending machines; sales of fruit for fundraisers; and coupons for discount gym memberships.

-Quakertown Christian School shall provide information about wellness resources and service and establish a staff committee to assist in identifying and supporting the health, safety and well being of site staff.
+Quakertown Christian School shall provide information about wellness resources and services and establish a staff committee to assist in identifying and supporting the health, safety, and well being of site staff.

-- School shall be in compliance with drug, alcohol, and tobacco free policies.
+- The school shall be in compliance with drug, alcohol, and tobacco free policies.

-- School shall provide an accessible and productive work environment free from physical dangers or emotional threat that is as safe as possible and consistent with applicable occupation and health laws, policies and rules.
+- The school shall provide an accessible and productive work environment free from physical dangers or emotional threat that is as safe as possible and consistent with applicable occupation and health laws, policies, and rules.

 Monitoring and Policy Review

 The Board or designee will ensure compliance with established nutrition and physical activity wellness policies.
 The principal will ensure compliance with those policies and will report on the school’s compliance to the Board or designee.